navinash47/RecommenderXdashboard/README.md

 # RecommenderXdashboard

-create a virtual env in NewApp/flask/ folder by running below command python3 -m venv env
+create a virtual env in NewApp/flask/ folder by running below command \n python3 -m venv env

 activate the environment and run in Newapp directory